 VolkerFitzpatrick has an obligation to measure and manage the contribution that we make to society and the communities we work in.
 We achieve this by using the Thrive Portal (unless there is a client specific requirement to use an alternative system) to report both non-financial AND financial data and rewards that we deliver to the communities in which we work.
-This is reported on a 6 monthly basis and is based on the National TOMs (Themes - Outcomes - Measures) Framework.
-The aim of the National TOMs Framework is to provide a minimum reporting standard for measuring social value for organisations in a consistent manner allowing for continuous improvement.
+Social Value is recorded using the Impact Evaluation Standard (IES) that provide proxies and metrics to record and capture social value activities consistently across the business allowing for continuous improvement.